jazz-soft/JZZ-synth-Fluid/README.md

 ##### STDIN/STDOUT

-`port.stdin`, `port.stdout` (for those who wants direct access to the fluidsynth via shell commands).
+`port.stdin`, `port.stdout` (for those who want direct access to the fluidsynth via shell commands).

 ## More information